 An ID card identifies a person as a citizen of a specific state.
 You are not allowed to have one if you already possess a driver's license.
-In the state of New Mexico, an ID card shows the following:

 A photograph will be taken of you for an ID card, and you will need to provide your thumbprint and signature.
 As with a driver's license, you have the choice of registering as an organ donor (minors must have a guardian's signature).

 - $10 for a ID card that is valid for 4 years.